 Refunds and roll overs will not be issued for students who are absent for any reason.
-For the 2022-23 school year, all return to campus health & safety protocols are followed.

 Nut Awareness Policy

 Westerly's Nut Awareness Policy is designed to protect our students who have life threatening nut allergies.
 For some students with nut allergies, their immune system responds to exposure by the body mistakenly believing it is harmful.
 Your adherence to the policy will help ensure a safe environment for Westerly students.
 Westerly School Administration will review this policy annually to update or add new best practices.